marcel-maqsood/Mezzio-Middleware-FormHandler/README.md

 reply-to only works if:
 * reply-to is defined and the following is correct;
 * Status is defined and true;
-* field is defined (and in config) or not defined (but then some field of your config must be type of email):
+* field is defined (and exists in config) or not defined (but then one field of your config must be type of email):
 ```php
 'forms' => [
     'contact' => [